HeapSpace/vdb2016/content/speakers/index.md

         title: 'Reverse engineering the clean code'
         type: 'talk'
         short:
-          - "This might be the psychology basic for developers… starting with the design 101; take some design principles and show how they are reflected in code. "
+          - "This might be the psychology basic for developers... starting with the design 101; take some design principles and show how they are reflected in code. "
         long:
-          - "This talk takes one of design principles (from UX world- Norman's design of everyday things, memory model, psychology of short term memory - etc) and extrapolate it onto programming world, trying to distill some patterns and antipatterns in developers' approach to code."
+          - "This talk takes one of design principles (from UX world - Norman's design of everyday things, memory model, psychology of short term memory - etc) and extrapolate it onto programming world, trying to distill some patterns and antipatterns in developers' approach to code."
     tags:
+      - design patterns
   -
     firstname: 'Miloš'
     lastname: 'Kresović'